quaderno/quaderno-edd/readme.txt

 = 1.15 =
 * New: Support for gateway fees
+* Fix: Error when you apply a 100% off discount

 = 1.14 =
 * New: Add an item per cart detail